tutorgen/hpit_services/README.md

     * problem_text : string - The text of the problem.
     * date_created : datetime - The time this problem was created.
     * edit_allowed_id : string - The ID of the tutor or plugin that can edit this problem.

+##<a name="PGPlugin"></a> Problem Generator Plugin
+The Problem Generator Plugin is useful for randomly generating mathematics problems on demand.
+Right now, this generator is used mostly for integration tests between tutors and plugins.
+TutorGen may extend the possible set of problems in the future.

+####<a name="list_problems"></a>pg_list_problems
+Retrieve a list of potential problems organized by, subject, category and skill.

+Receives:

+* subject (optional): None or string - list categories and skills for this subject
+* category (optional): None or string - list the skills for this category
+* skill (optional): None or string - Does a generator for this particular skill exist?

+Returns:

+* json: a dict of dicts of lists organized by subjects, category and skills

+####<a name="generate_problem"></a>pg_generate_problem

+Generates a random problem for a specific subject, category, and skill.
+If the subject, category or skill doesn't have a generator associated with it, the plugin will return an error.
+If the subject, category, or skill is not provided the problem generator will choose one randomly.

+Recieves:

+* subject (optional): string (or None) - Generate a random problem for this subject, (or random subject if None).
+* category (optional): string (or None) - Generate a random problem for this category, (or random category if None).
+* skill (optional): string (or None) - Generate a random problem for this skill, (or random skill if None).
+* count (optional): 0 < integer <= 100 - Generate this number of random problems of this type. (between 0 and 100)

+Returns:

+* json: list of problems ->
+    * 'subject': string - The subject this problem is mapped to.
+    * 'category': string - The category this problem is mapped to.
+    * 'skill': string - The skill this problem is mapped to.
+    * 'problem_text': string - An ASCII textual representation of the problem.
+    * 'answer_text': string or list - An ASCII textual representation of the solution or list of acceptable solutions.

+Errors on invalid subject, category, or skill provided in request.
+Errors return as the following:

+* error: string - A string representation of the error created.
+* you_sent: json - A dictionary containing this parameters sent in the original request.
+    * 'subject': subject,
+    * 'category': category,
+    * 'skill': skill,
+    * 'count': count,
+    * 'options': options

 ##<a name="DSPlugin"></a> Data Storage Plugin
 The Data Storage Plugin can be used to store any kind of key value information that a plugin